dtypo/auto_compose/README.md

 # auto_compose
-A small script to make the containers start automatically after manually mounting the shared volumes
+A small script to make the containers start automatically after manually mounting the shared volumes.

 ## Preamble